denyspoltorak/metapatterns-website/metapatterns/content/foundations-of-software-architecture/modules-and-complexity.md

 <a href="/Intro/Modules-6.png" style="outline:none">
 <img src="/Intro/Modules-6.png" alt="Modules-6" style="width:58%"/>
 </a>
+<figcaption>Figure 6: Composition of modules prevents reuse.</figcaption>
 </figure>

-Figure 6: Composition of modules prevents reuse\.

 If the functionality of our internal module is needed by our clients, we have two bad options to choose from: